WELCOME TO OUR CITY'S TECHNOLOGY INFORMATION CENTER

 Throughout the year, our technology team works on a variety of special development projects which have been identified through our strategic planning lead by city administration and mayor, with funding approved by our elected council members.

-5. Phone and Voicemail Replacement Committee: A committee will be formed to research, review and select the City's replacement VoIP phone system and voicemail.
+5. Phone and Voicemail Replacement Committee: A committee will be formed to research, review and select the City's replacement VoIP phone system and voicemail which is budgeted for 2020.

-6. Cyber Security Response Team: A committee is underway to create a Security Response Plan and to educate and train City Department staff on security essentials and reporting procedures.
+6. Cyber Security Response Team: The Cyber Security Committee will continue meeting throughout 2019.
+Priorities are focused on creating a formal Security Response Plan and to continue to educate and train City Department staff on security essentials and reporting procedures.
+External penetration testing will be completed later in the year to assure new network equipment and user procedures are effective.

-7. Mobile Workforce: Additional development continues to enhance the City's mobile workforce plan, developing strategies to enhance, fund and implement better technologies for public works field operations, engineers, building inspectors and fire inspectors.
-This will provide better tools for employees and improve customer service for citizens.
+7. Mobile Workforce: Additional development continues to enhance the City's mobile workforce plan, developing strategies to enhance, fund and implement better technologies for staff.
+Sophos Mobile Device Management will be implemented on all city-owned devices.
+Police Tabs is scheduled for mobile reporting.

 "City organizational and public needs drive technology development and priorities.
 The Technology Department develops the knowledge and resources to help all city departments solve business problems, serve citizens effectively and move the city's mission and vision forward."